 And it will be again.
 But from 1977 to 1992, Gorongosa National Park was a war zone.

-For Dominique Gonçalves, Gorongosa is home.
+Mozambique is Dominique Gonçalves’ country.
+Gorongosa is her home.
+She, more than many, understands what the elephants suffered.
 She is a National Geographic Explorer and the manager of the Elephant Ecology Project.

 Gorongosa National Park